mkhazen/wagsrepo/cosmosdbingestwithjoinkv.md

 Stream reads the event expands it and splits into various schema or tables.
 Then another stream is responsible for reading a combination of tables and pick columns that are needed and push into cosmos db as they arrive.

+Goal: to provide guidance only.
+Below articles assumes lot of fake data and less business logic processing.
+Provides a guidance on how to create a event driven delta lake for ingestion, curation and serve layer.

+Assumption: Keeping long term storage in delta lake and using Cosmos for Serve layer as one option.
+Only choose this option if there is use case where high concurrency and data delviered through API to other systems.
+Not meant to do analytical work load.

 ## Architecture

 ![alt text](https://github.com/balakreshnan/wagsrepo/blob/master/images/scmcosmos1.jpg "Architecture")